HarshitV/crm-dashboard/architecture.md

 ## Approach

 - **Separation of Concerns**: UI (components), logic (hooks), and data (mock) are strictly separated.
+- **Accessibility (a11y)**: The app is built with accessibility in mind:
+  - Uses Chakra UI, which provides accessible components by default.
+  - Keyboard navigation is supported throughout the UI (tab order, focus states, skip links where needed).
+  - ARIA attributes are used where appropriate to enhance screen reader support.
+  - Components are tested for keyboard and screen reader accessibility.
+- **Error Boundaries**: Critical UI areas are wrapped in error boundaries to catch and display user-friendly error messages, preventing the entire app from crashing on unexpected errors.
-- **Responsive Design**: Chakra UI's responsive props ensure mobile-friendly layouts.
+- **Responsive Design**: Chakra UI's responsive props ensure mobile-friendly layouts and adapt to various screen sizes.
 - **Global State**: Only user info is global (via Zustand); most state is local/component-level.
 - **Testing**: Storybook for visual/unit testing of components in isolation.
 (Automated tests: future work.)